alexfacehead/EasyGPT-3.5/README.md

 # RECENTLY ADDED
-- Successive querying so you can continue to interact with the prompt generated
+- Extra querying so you can continue to interact with the prompt generated (`--query=True`` flag)
 - Streamlined, easy-to-use Unit Testing!!
 Usage is described in the **VENV** section right near bottom.
 - Temperature flag! (`python3 main.py --temperature=0.5`` for example)
-- Removing clutter, restructuring modules
+- Removing clutter, restructuring modules, much better prompts
 - Added better instructions
 - Experimenting with ultra-optimization
 - Unit testing for tangible metrics (in-progress)